 7.1.2 CAVP Certificates

-Table 52 contains a complete list of cryptographic operations and their CAVP certificates claimed by this ST. It also includes the information required to satisfy [CCEVS-PL05].
+Table 52 contains a complete list of cryptographic operations and their CAVP certificates claimed in this ST. It also includes the information required to satisfy [CCEVS-PL05].

-The CAVP operational environment is the same for all cryptographic implementations: Arm Cortex-A8.
+The CAVP operational environment is the same for all cryptographic implementations: